MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_KeyManagement.md

 ### Administrative user

-The contents of your public key (\\.ssh\id_ed25519.pub) needs to be placed on the server into a text file called `administrators_authorized_keys` in C:\ProgramData\ssh\\.
-This can be copied using the OpenSSH scp secure file-transfer utility, or using a PowerShell to write the key to the file.
+The contents of your public key (_\\.ssh\id\_ed25519.pub_) needs to be placed on the server into a text file called `administrators_authorized_keys` in _C:\ProgramData\ssh\\_.
+You can copy your public key using the OpenSSH scp secure file-transfer utility, or using a PowerShell to write the key to the file.
 The ACL on this file needs to be configured to only allow access to administrators and System.

 The example below copies the public key to the server and configures the ACL (where "username" is replaced by your user name).
 You'll need to use the password for the user account for the server